manjinderrooprai/eureka/Interviews/Interview-guide-for-service-based-companies.md

+# Interview guide for service based companies
 Certainly!
-Preparing for an interview, especially with a company like TCS (Tata Consultancy Services), requires a good understanding of both technical and behavioral aspects.
-Given your extensive experience in Java and Spring Boot, here are some tailored tips and potential questions to help you prepare:
+Preparing for an interview, especially for service based companies, requires a good understanding of both technical and behavioral aspects.
+Here are some tailored tips and potential questions to help you prepare:

 ### Technical Preparation